Dinojan9901/Employee_Shift_Tracker/README.md

 ## Deployment Instructions

-The application has been configured for easy deployment to Vercel (frontend) and Render (backend).
+The application has been configured for easy deployment to Render for both frontend and backend.

-### Frontend Deployment to Vercel
+### Frontend Deployment to Render

-1. Create a Vercel account at [vercel.com](https://vercel.com)
+1. Create a Render account at [render.com](https://render.com)
-2. Install the Vercel CLI: `npm install -g vercel`
-3. Navigate to the frontend directory: `cd frontend`
-4. Run `vercel login` and follow the prompts
-5. Deploy with: `vercel`
-6. For production deployment: `vercel --prod`
+2. Create a new Static Site

-You can also connect your GitHub repository directly to Vercel for automatic deployments.
+3. Connect your GitHub repository
+4. Use the following settings:
+   - **Name**: employeeshift
+   - **Build Command**: `cd frontend && npm install && npm run build`
+   - **Publish Directory**: `frontend/build`
+5. Add the environment variables from your `.env.production` file
+6. Click "Create Static Site"

+This will deploy your frontend to a URL like `https://employeeshift.onrender.com`.

 ### Backend Deployment to Render